Through his work scoring films and television, Joshua Moshier has established himself as a trusted collaborator and distinctive musical voice.

-Josh is an alumnus of the Sundance Institute Film Music Program (Narrative Feature) and the BMI Conducting Workshop.
+Joshua is an alumnus of the Sundance Institute Film Music Program (Narrative Feature) and the BMI Conducting Workshop.

-Born in Baton Rouge, LA and raised in St. Charles, IL, Josh studied music at Northwestern University.
-Throughout and after college, Josh delved deeply into the Chicago music scene, performing as a pianist with Marquis Hill, Chris Madsen, Milton Suggs, John Moulder and many others.
+Born in Baton Rouge, LA and raised in St. Charles, IL, Joshua studied music at Northwestern University.
+Throughout and after college, he delved deeply into the Chicago music scene, performing as a pianist with Marquis Hill, Chris Madsen, Milton Suggs, John Moulder and many others.
 In his own group co-led with Mike Lebrun, he released Joy Not Jaded and The Local Colorists, as well as his Chamber Music America commissioned work Touch and Go: The Studs Terkel Project.

-Josh is represented by Seth Kaplan and Christine Russell at Evolution Music Partners.
+Joshua Moshier is represented by Seth Kaplan and Christine Russell at Evolution Music Partners.